XKirby/MMBN3-Randomizer/README.md

 Mega Man Battle Network 3 Randomizer
 ============
-This is a Python 3 script with a bunch of text files used for randomizing Mega Man Battle Network 3.
+This is a Python 3 64-bit application with a bunch of text files used for randomizing Mega Man Battle Network 3.
 I've taken some liberties to make it more interesting to use.
 Credit goes to Mountebank/Samfin, Dabomstew, Prof.9, Rockman.EXE, and potentially other people I don't know about/forgot for the original MMBN3 Randomizer.

 Credit to /u/Zinthonian from Reddit for the executable icon.

 Please refer to the Instructions.txt for how to use this program.

 Also included is a tool for adding new NaviCustomizer Program Shapes to the list of shapes for the randomizer and various notes for how the game stores information.
+This was made in GameMaker Studio.

 Compilation
 ============
-To compile, I've included a .bat file to run Python 3.9's version of PyInstaller with a custom icon for the program.
-It will make 2 executables with their own resources in their own folders. "bn3cl" is a command line version, while "bn3ui" is the graphical user interface version.
+To compile, I've included a .bat file to run Python 3 64-bit's version of PyInstaller with a custom icon for the program.
+It will make 2 executables in a "dist" folder. "bn3cl" is a command line version, while "bn3ui" is the graphical user interface version.

 Features
 ============